Failed mission raises doubts about Mexican security strategy

 “There doesn’t seem to be any kind of holistic or integrated thinking about how you link violence-prevention programs, which the government talks a lot about, with actually prosecuting organized crime,” said Duncan Wood, director of the Wilson Center’s Mexico Institute.

-López Obrador also says little about strengthening Mexico’s justice system, which is a key component of reining in the country’s security problems.
+López Obrador also says little about strengthening Mexico’s justice system, a key component of reining in security problems.

-The lack of a clear strategy worries not only Mexicans, but their neighbors to the north.
+The lack of a clear strategy worries Mexico’s neighbors to the north.

-In October, Payan visited with personnel at the U.S. Embassy in Mexico City who expressed concern.
+In October, Payan visited personnel at the U.S. Embassy in Mexico City who expressed concern.

 “They clearly said that they were waiting for the (López Obrador) administration to have a clear strategy and to communicate to them what the administration intends to do and how they intend to do it,” Payan said.

-The U.S. has enjoyed varying levels of cooperation from recent Mexican administrations in prosecuting the drug war, but has been struggling to find the channels for that cooperation under López Obrador.
+The U.S. has enjoyed varying levels of cooperation from recent Mexican administrations in prosecuting the drug war, but has struggled to find channels for that cooperation under López Obrador.

 “The sense that I have from my conversations is that the López Obrador administration considers these American agencies as part of a war on drugs that he wants to put behind him,” Payan said.